janaagaard75/skoleglaede-nu-batteri/docs/privathedspolitik.md

 ### _Contact us_

-_If you have any questions or suggestions regarding this Privacy Policy, please contact us at [support@skoleglaede.nu](mailto:support@skoleglaede.nu)._
+_If you have any questions or suggestions regarding this Privacy Policy, please contact us at [support@skoleglæde.nu](mailto:support@skoleglæde.nu)._